Ellura Sanctuary, Swan Reach, SA, 5354

 Not a lot is known of our Australian crickets.
 Like so many inverts, genital examination is often required to get below genus level to species.

 They love our carport, so often see them on the walls.
-Recently we noticed a couple shedding/mouting, and discovered that they eat their exuviae (disgarded exoskeleton).
+Recently we noticed a couple shedding/moulting, and discovered that they eat their exuviae (disgarded exoskeleton).
 This is an excellent adaption to save precious resources.
 They use gravity to "fall" out of their old exoskeleton, but we've rotated a couple of the images to show more detail; as well as leaving one vertically to see the correct orientation.

 We have made some assumptions here: 1.
 Female age is based on the length of ovipositor.
 2. Females are wingless.
 3. Adults males of this genera don't seem to have full length wings.